Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/60_Common_Problems_And_Solutions.md

 #### Windows or Bridge Network Stack issues

 Under very unusual circumstances the Windows network stack or bridge network stack can get in a tangle and just not accept packets or connections.
-This seems to mainly occur for us in virtualised environments and may not be related to the OS network stack but rather the virtualisation stack.
+This seems to mainly occur for us in visualised environments and may not be related to the OS network stack but rather the virtualisation stack.

-*Fix: Power cycle the CAN-Ethernet Bridge and if that doesn’t work reboot the PC.
+*Fix: Power cycle the CAN-Ethernet Bridge and if that does not work reboot the PC.
 If you are doing this a lot it is likely not the primary issue and you should probably read the article end to end to see if you can find out what the root cause really is.*